CrashyyOveride/CrashyyOveride-Assessment_3/All_Information_Masterfile(Handbook).md

 ## --------Common Items--------

 ### Dagger (Dagger class)
-This small blade can be bought in any shop.
+This small blade can be dropped from any enemy in dungeon 1.

 ### Shield (Shield class)
-This shield can be bought in any shop.
+This small blade can be dropped from any enemy in dungeon 1.

 ### Longsword (Sword class)
-This longsword can be bought in any shop.
+This small blade can be dropped from any enemy in dungeon 1.

 ### Greatsword (Sword class)
-This greatsword can be bought in any shop.
+This small blade can be dropped from any enemy in dungeon 1.

 ### Stick (Sword class)
 This item can be found while exploring deep paths, venturing outside dungeons.
 This is a totally normal stick, with only one effect which is a debuff called 'Embarrassment' which decreases ones self image.
 (This effect has no true value towards anything in the game, it just why are you holding a stick?)